Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 This will generate the consolidated BCT parameters file and the DLT coefficients file.
 By default, the merged calibration file is named `bct_params.mat` and the DLT coefficients file is named `dlt_coefs.csv`, and both of them are stored in the `calibration` folder within the project root.

-> **Following are a few important notes on this step to helpunderstand what's happening in more detail.
+> **Following are a few important notes on this step to help understand what's happening in more detail.
 Skip to Step III if uninterested.**

 ### **Correcting BCT's Forced World Frame Right-Handedness in the Mirror Images**